kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay-with-pod-resource-exposure/README.md

    - The container's assignments are updated.
    - CPU manager checkpoint is updated immediately with new assignments and defaultCPUSet.
    - If the `scale-delay-time` is not 0:
-     - The scale_delay_timer and preAssignment is cleared if it exist
+     - The scale_delay_timer and preAssignment are cleared if they exist

-   When kubelet restart during a pod scale down delay time, the pod will restart the scale_delay_timer and reallocate the new cpuset.
+   When kubelet restarts during a pod scale-down delay time, the pod will restart the scale_delay_timer and reallocate the new cpuset.

 2. When cpuset actuation time is reached:
    If scale_delay_timer exists for a container, and after the scale_delay_timer has expired: